nnathan/sobfs/README.md

 Since it is trivial for an IDS to blacklist the 26 possible banners using rot encryption, I looked for a more robust way to defeat IDS middleboxes.
 Using symmetric-key encryption on a stream fits the bill.
 Rejecting all possible banner cominbations that can be encrypted would be infeasible and performance degrading for an IDS.

-The symmetric-key primitive used is the [gimli](https://gimli.cr.yp.to) lightweight cipher.
-The C implementation used is copied from Taylor R. Campbell and can be originally [found here](https://mumble.net/~campbell/tmp/gimli.c).
-The permutation is used as essentially a 256-bit stream cipher.
+The symmetric-key encryption used is the ChaCha20 stream cipher designed by Daniel J. Bernstein.
+The C implementation used is from [Monocypher](https://monocypher.org/) by Loup Vaillant.

 # How to use